proshian/neuroswipe/README.md

 # NeuroSwipe

-Transformer model that is used for a gesture keyboard (performs recognition of curves that are swiped across a keyboard on a smartphone display)
+A transformer neural network for a gesture keyboard that transduces curves swiped across a keyboard into word candidates.

 The repository is my yandex cup 2023 solution (7-th place) with improvements